KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## Defining XMP Metadata

-An indirection level is introduced to avoid replicating the same XMP metadata in multiple glTF nodes.
+An indirection level is introduced to avoid replicating the same XMP metadata in multiple glTF objects.
 XMP metadatas are defined within a dictionary property in the glTF scene description file by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_xmp` object.
 The `KHR_xmp` object defines two properties:

 * `@context` : a dictionary mapping XMP [namespaces](https://github.com/adobe/xmp-docs/blob/master/Namespaces.md) to the URI where they are defined.